But when it comes to British cuisine, you might be surprised at some of the incredibly tasty and warming traditional dishes from throughout the UK.

 Most people know about haggis because, well, it sounds a little bit gross!

-Haggis is more of a Scottish dish than a British one, but you couldn’t say you had fully visited the UK unless you took a trip up to the Highlands and tried some haggis.
+Haggis is more of a Scottish dish than one eaten throughout all of Britain, but you couldn’t say you had fully visited the UK unless you took a trip up to the Highlands and tried some haggis.

 Haggis consists of a sheep’s heart, liver and lungs (all minced), mixed with suet, oatmeal, onions and spices, packed into a sheep’s stomach and boiled.
 It is then served with vegetables and mashed tatties (potatoes).